 Tennis is played in the Golden Isles all year.
-As a matter of fact, it’s one of the most famous things to do near Jekyll Island.
-As one of the most popular activities, courts can be found in parks and resorts all around the area.
-Visitors looking for more competitive play, however, should check out the Jekyll Island Tennis Center.
+It’s one of the most famous things to do near Jekyll Island.
+As one of the most popular activities, courts can be found in parks and resorts around the area.
+However, visitors looking for more competitive play should check out the Jekyll Island Tennis Center.

-You may get personalized coaching at the center if you need it, or sign up for competitions to put your talents to the test.
+You may get personalized coaching at the center if needed or sign up for competitions to put your talents to the test.
 It should be noted that reservations are necessary to play on the courts.

-Court prices are $24 per court, per hour, with racket rentals costing $5 for each session.
-Tennis court shoes must be worn by all players.
+Court prices are $24 per hour, with racket rentals costing $5 for each session.
+All players must wear tennis court shoes.
 Street or running shoes are not allowed on the courts.